chrissicool/zevoicemask/README.md

 ## Frequenty Asked Questions

- * *My mask does not have a separate pocket.
-Can I still use Ze Voice Mask?*
+*   My mask does not have a separate pocket.
+Can I still use Ze Voice Mask?

     Sure, simply use two face masks and put Ze Voice Mask between them.
     Make sure it does not slip through the lower end.

- * *I feel like I cannot breath under this thing.*
+*   I feel like I cannot breath under this thing.

     Well, technically this is not a question, but anyway.
     The electronics in front of your mouth and nose prevent good air flow.
     Additionally, they can get pretty hot.
 That may make it harder to breath.
     Take off the mask then and use a normal face mask.

- * *What does "Ze" in the project name stand for?*
+*   What does *Ze* in the project name stand for?

     It is a homophone for the pronunciation of the word "the" with a thick German accent.

 ## Hacking